 The current cost of debt service for the bonds issued under the Arkansas College Savings Bond Act of 1989 is approximately \$24 million annually.
 It is estimated that these bonds would be repaid in 2017.
-Issuing \$250 million in new higher education bonds would keep the total annual debt service costs about the same, but would increase the repayment period by 12 to 14 years - to approximately 2031.
+Issuing \$250 million in new higher education bonds, as authorized by this Act, would keep the total annual debt service costs about the same, but would increase the repayment period.\